rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

         # render geometric objects using the selected program
         GL.glDrawArrays(GL.GL_POINTS, 0, 1)

-# instantiate and run this test
+# initialize and run this test
 Test_2_2().run()
 ```